isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 The employee must present a valid passport and work pass at the Singapore checkpoint, otherwise he/she will be turned away.

 #### 16. My employee is suddenly unable to enter Singapore on the date indicated in the application, can I amend the application and seek a refund for the COVID-19 PCR swab test?
-If so, who should I contact?

 No. Please make sure that your employee is able to enter on the date indicated in the application.

 ### **SHN Measures**

-#### 17. Is co-horting allowed for Stay-Home-Notice (SHN)?
+#### 17. Is cohorting allowed for Stay-Home-Notice (SHN)?

 Yes.
-Co-horting is allowed (up to four pax) if the four employees arrive in Singapore on the same day and under the same PCA application.
+Cohorting is allowed for up to four pax, provided that the employees arrive in Singapore on the same day and are under the same PCA application.

 ### **Health Measures**

 #### 18. Are there any materials I can disseminate to my employees to prepare them for their SHN and COVID-19 test in Singapore?

 For more information on the SHN guidelines in Singapore, you may refer to <https://www.mom.gov.sg/covid-19/frequently-asked-questions/loa-shn-matters>.

-For more information on the COVID-19 PCR swab test in Singapore, you may refer to [insert link to PDF guide](https://www.google.com).

 ### **Testing Arrangements**